johnstonbl01/clementinejs/docs_standard.md

 Sass pre-processing in Clementine.js is handled through Gulp.
 The process will look at the `main.sass` file and compile each of the imported files into a single file in the `/app/css` directory named `main.css`.
 This file is then minified and copied into the `/public/css` directory.

-To re-compile the Sass files after changes are made, simply type `gulp sass` into the terminal.
+To re-compile the Sass files after changes are made, simply type `gulp minify` into the terminal.

+_Note_: This task minifies the javascript files in addition to compiling the Sass files.